Recreational Vehicle Market Analysis by Mordor Intelligence

 Drivers Impact Analysis

-Cumulative transactions on leading rental platforms.
-These marketplaces monetize idle assets and give would-be buyers risk-free trial experiences, extending the addressable market.
+Cumulative transactions on leading rental platforms continue to grow.
+These marketplaces monetize idle assets and provide would-be buyers with risk-free trial experiences, thereby extending the addressable market.
 Average auto-loan APRs are sliding toward year-end after peaking earlier in the year.
 Lower borrowing costs stimulate both retail purchases and fleet additions.
 Towable units benefit most because they require modest capital and carry lower insurance premiums.

 THOR Industries introduced the first hybrid Class A coach with a combined 500-mile range for 2025 deliveries.
 Built on Harbinger’s EV chassis, the model meets California’s Advanced Clean Trucks rule that starts in January 2025.
 Similar mandates in nine other U.S. states and tighter EU CO₂ limits accelerate R&D spending on batteries, thermal management, and lightweight structures.
 Hybrid powertrains act as a bridge until fast-charging networks mature, letting users run electric for short trips and switch to range extenders for cross-country travel.
 Early adopters cite silent overnight operation and reduced campground generator fees as key benefits.